-CDF Freedom Schools represent one of the innovative programs the Kauffman Foundation has committed to revitalize and bring to scale so it will have a much wider reach and produce dramatic results.
+CDF Freedom Schools is one of the innovative programs the Kauffman Foundation supported and brought to scale so it could have a much wider reach and produce greater results.
 With Kauffman support, Kansas City's first CDF Freedom School program opened in 1995.
-The Kansas City movement has grown to be recognized by the Children's Defense Fund as the most successful CDF Freedom School initiative in the nation.